Q. Why should I adopt from Help Save Pets (HSP)?

-A. We have nine locations, all listed on the contact us page.
+A. We have ten locations, shown on our Home page and under Available to Adopt.
 The individual pet listings will indicate where a specific cat or dog is located with a phone number for the location so that you can get up to the minute information on the availability of the dog or cat.

 Q. Do you put any pets down if they are not adopted in a certain time period?
 How long do you keep pets who are brought to your facility?

 A. Animals are normally sheltered until they find homes, no matter how long it takes, unless they are seriously ill or dangerous.

 Q. Why do you require the purchase of heartworm preventative for dogs?

 A. Dogs are susceptible to heartworm infestations spread by mosquitoes outside or ones that can get into your house.
 In dogs, a heartworm infestation blocks the heart and eventually leads to death.
 It’s treatable if caught early, but is an expensive and very painful treatment, much like chemotherapy, that takes a month to complete.
 We are looking for good homes for our pets that will provide them with appropriate preventative care and insist on heartworm preventative for dogs as a necessary component of responsible pet ownership.